2023 registration opens Sunday, February 12th at 11 a.m. for members, returning campers and their siblings.

 As you review our camp brochure, you will notice a range of in-person day camps offered across Washtenaw County, along with several exciting new camps that bring all of the fun of camp to you to complete at home.
 We are also offering virtual camp programs that will engage your child in some of their favorite activities from home.

 The Ann Arbor YMCA Day Camp Team is here to cultivate your camper’s character, curiosity, and creating for youth to discover their passions and explore their potential.

 Great summers start here!

 HOW TO REGISTER

-- Online: Click on the dark green “Camp Registration” button at the top of the page
+- Online: Click on the dark green “Camp Registration” button at the top of the page in the navigation bar

 - By Phone: Day Camp Registrar (734) 661-8039